Faye Tozer: Music

 In November 2017, Tozer announced that the reunion was no longer just a 20th-anniversary celebration and that the group intends to continue after their 2018 Summer of Steps tour.
-In April 2018, Richards announced that following their summer tour, they would begin work on their sixth studio album.
-In February 2019, Richards announced the group would begin recording their next album during the summer months.

 On 7 September 2020, via their social media accounts, Steps announced the release date of their album entitled What the Future Holds.
 The album was released on 27 November of the same year, with pre-orders available from 8 September.
 The next day, they confirmed a new 14-date UK tour (with special guest Sophie Ellis-Bextor) starting in November 2021.
 The first single from the album was the Greg Kurstin-and-Sia-penned "What the Future Holds", released on 9 September 2020.
 It was followed by "Something in Your Eyes" on 27 October 2020.
 "To the Beat of My Heart" was released as the album's third single in January 2021.

 The first single of What the Future Holds Pt.
 2 was confirmed as a reworked version of "Heartbreak in This City" featuring Michelle Visage.